ThaiNangTaniPolitics/thainangtani-politics-observatory-42/analysis/bangkok-post-2026-transformation.md

 His appointment as Chairman in 2024 was not incidental.
 It was structurally logical.

+Wissanu was one of the key legal architects behind Thailand’s 2017 constitution, drafted under the NCPO military government after the 2014 coup.
+His long‑standing role as a constitutional engineer — shaping a charter designed to replace the 2007 constitution and embed mechanisms that make future constitutional change extremely difficult — aligns with his appointment as Chairman of the Bangkok Post in 2024, where he provides political compatibility, legal stability, and institutional protection for a financially dependent media organisation.”

 ---

 ## **4. The Bhumjaithai connection — structural, not propagandistic**